 + They are overpowered and need to be balanced out

 When a character is clumsy during in-game moments it’s normally triggered on certain attacks and/or combos instead of happening randomly.
-With certain characters, they show certain tendencies during the story elements but it not even be seen in the gameplay side.
-I still think it’s worth mentioning these characters even if they score low.
+With certain characters, they may show certain tendencies during the story elements but it is dismissed in the actual gameplay side.
+I still think it’s worth mentioning these characters even if they score low overall.
+Mostly becuase it shows I have considered them in the first place and leaves room to expand on in case more information comes to light.

 Mr. Bean (Mr. Bean)